Bhat-Gurunandan/ajeeb-goa/markdown/09-chapter-9.md

 [^9]: Parobo Parag D; India’s First Democratic Revolution P 117

-In a lengthy interview to Gomantak, Kakodkar denied all the allegations made against him including that he had received a cheque of Rs 25,000 from Kantilal Gosalia, a mine owner and that this money had been used to buy votes in his favour.
+In a lengthy interview to *Gomantak*, Kakodkar denied all the allegations made against him including that he had received a cheque of Rs 25,000 from Kantilal Gosalia, a mine owner and that this money had been used to buy votes in his favour.
 He however admitted that he